charip/masterProductCatalog/README.md

 mvn spring-boot:run

-The output file 'newCatalogOutput.csv' is generated in the target folder : MasterProductCatalog\target\classes\output
+The output file 'newCatalogOutput.csv' is generated in the target folder : masterProductCatalog\target\classes\output